ericvanderwal/UnityAppTools/README.md

 # UnityAppTools

-Various tools for building apps rather than games with unity
+Assortment of development tools for Unity.
+These are not specifically game based, but rather random tools that I may use more than once.

+Feel free to pick through and use at your own peril.